 Occupational and Professional Licenses

 Occupational licenses are credentials that provide proof of qualifications to work in a specific occupation.
 They can offer legal authority to work or practice in a specific profession.
-Obtaining a professional licenses often requires passing an exam.
+Obtaining a professional license often requires passing an exam, paying a licensing fee and completing training requirements.

 Apprenticeship programs, in collaboration with higher education institutions and workforce partners, lead to an industry-recognized credential demonstrating program completion and proficiency.
 Registered Apprenticeships, through the U.S. Department of Labor have increased more than 64% in the past decade.